RamNathawat/lab-react-forms-boilerplate/README.md

 ### Learning Goals:

-This lab aims to cover the conpet of `forms` in react.
+This lab aims to cover the concept of `forms` in react.

 ### Task: